Editor's Top Picks

 "Fall of Civilizations earns its reputation as a top-tier history podcast.
 The show stands out for its incredible atmospheric sound design and narration, and the occasional release schedule keeps listeners engaged.
 Atmospheric and deeply narrative storytelling that makes forgotten history come alive.
 Whether you're a longtime fan or discovering it for the first time, this podcast is well worth your time."

-- Consistent twice weekly release schedule
+- Consistent irregular release schedule

-- Very long episodes
+- Extremely long episodes (some are 6+ hours)

-๐ฌ Throughline
+📬 Throughline

 Host NPR

 Throughline uses the past to illuminate the present.
-Each episode takes a current event or cultural momentโfrom the war on drugs to the history of immigrationโand traces its historical roots, showing how deeply our present is shaped by the past.
+Each episode takes a current event or cultural moment—from the war on drugs to the history of immigration—and traces its historical roots, showing how deeply our present is shaped by the past.
 It's like a history lesson that explains why today's news is happening.
 What sets Throughline apart from other history podcasts is its connects current events to their deep historical roots with npr-level storytelling.
 The show is particularly valuable for news junkies, history fans, and anyone who wants context for the chaos of current events.
 New episodes are released weekly, making it easy to stay up to date with the latest content.
 Throughline is completely free to listen to on all major podcast platforms including Apple Podcasts, Spotify, and Google Podcasts.

 - Brilliant at connecting past and present